padgettholdings/circuitpythonsync/README.md

-test release v0.0.6 for multi platform testing of issues fixes test release v0.0.6a to fix bug in checking drive map status test release v0.0.6b to fix remaining bug in button update re usb
+test release v0.0.6 for multi platform testing of issues fixes test release v0.0.6a to fix bug in checking drive map status test release v0.0.6b to fix remaining bug in button update re usb close #7 - finished testing 6b on all platforms